ZhaoZeyu1995/openfst-python-documentation/docs/source/index.rst

 Welcome to Edinburgh's openfst-python documentation
 ===================================

 This documentation is intended for students working on our `ASR Labs <https://github.com/ZhaoZeyu1995/asr_labs>`_.
-We previously received feedback that `official documentation <https://www.openfst.org/twiki/bin/view/FST/PythonExtension>`_, so this is intended as a complement to it.
+We previously received feedback that `official documentation the <https://www.openfst.org/twiki/bin/view/FST/PythonExtension>`_ can be hard to follow, so this is intended as a complement to it.

 Documentation of specific functions has been automatically derived from the code, but we have added our own explanations and examples.